peachananr/adaptive-modal/README.md

 ### $.fn.closeModal()

-You can close the modal prgrapmatically by calling this function as shown below:
+You can close the modal programmatically by calling this function as shown below:

 ````javascript
   $(".am-remote-link").closeModal()